 The gold trim is generally used on ceremonial indoor flags that are used for special services and is believed to have been first used in a military setting.
 It has no specific significance that I have ever run across, and its (gold trim) use is in compliance with applicable flag codes and laws.

 It definitely goes without saying that the American flag is one of the most prominent and powerfully moving symbols that represents our country.
-Many have fought under the banner with great courage, and while not all fought for the politics at play during that time period, all will attest that they fought for everything that the flag signifies.
+Many Veterans and fallen soldiers have fought under the banner with great courage, and while not all fought for the politics at play during that time period, all will attest that they fought for everything that the flag signifies.
 As Adrian Cronauer once eloquently said, "The American Flag represents all of us, and all of the values we hold sacred."

 MEMORIALS.com: Your Premier Online Source for all your Funeral and Memorial needs.
 We live up to our name and reputation our staff is standing by to assist you, all products with No Sales Tax & Free Delivery.